silshack/spring2014/_posts/2014-01-22sierra_python_basics.md

 Here are my python exercises.

-(1)Take the sentence: All work and no play makes Jack a dull boy.
+<bold>(1) Take the sentence: All work and no play makes Jack a dull boy.
-Store each word in a separate variable, then print out the sentence on one line using print:
+Store each word in a separate variable, then print out the sentence on one line using print:<bold>

 ```
 a = "All"